 Five additional states have also restricted its sale to individual counties.
 If you live someplace where kratom is legal, you may be able to find it in smoke shops or specialty stores, but it’s usually more comfortable and less expensive to buy it online from a well-known vendor.

 Both kava and kratom can produce unwanted side effects when taken in large doses or conjunction with certain other medications and recreational drugs.
 Kava has been known to cause severe liver damage when taken in high doses.
 It can also cause shortness of breath, dizziness, nausea, confusion, and skin problems.

 The side effects of kratom include nausea, constipation, increased frequency of urination, dry mouth, and sweating.
 In rare cases, kratom overdoses have also caused hallucinations, seizures, and delusions.
 The best way to avoid unwanted side effects when taking kratom or kava is to stick with the lowest effective dose and avoid using them all the time.

-Reports of kratom side effects are much less common when users take low doses of between one and three grams, especially when they’re just getting started using this herbal supplement.
+Reports of kratom side effects are much less common when users take low doses, especially when they’re just getting started using this plant.
 Most of the side effects of kratom are associated primarily with kratom overdoses, not with regular use.